zetamarkets/sdk/examples/settlement-print/README.md

 ## Setup

-This should show how to find previous settlement prints for a given underlying as well as historical strikes for a given expiry timestamp.
+This example shows how to find previous settlement prints for a given underlying, as well as historical strikes for a given expiry timestamp.

 You will need to specify the expiration timestamp in the code.